Orange Revolution: Re-run election

-The 26 December revote was held under the intense scrutiny by local and international observers.
-The preliminary results, announced by the Central Election Commission on 18 December, gave Yushchenko and Yanukovych 51.99% and 44.20% of the total vote which represented a change in the vote by +5.39% to Yushchenko and −5.27% from Yanukovych respectively when compared to the November poll.
+The 26 December revote was held under intense scrutiny by local and international observers.
+The preliminary results, announced by the Central Election Commission on 18 December, gave Yushchenko and Yanukovych 51.99% and 44.20% of the total vote, which represented a change in the vote by +5.39% to Yushchenko and −5.27% from Yanukovych respectively when compared to the November poll.
 The Yanukovych team attempted to mount a fierce legal challenge to the election results using both the Ukrainian courts and the Election Commission complaint procedures.
 However, all their complaints were dismissed as without merit by both the Supreme Court of Ukraine and the Central Election Commission.
 On 10 January 2005 the Election Commission officially declared Yushchenko as the winner of the presidential election with the final results falling within 0.01% of the preliminary ones.
-This Election Commission announcement cleared the way for Yushchenko's inauguration as the President of Ukraine.
+This Election Commission announcement cleared the way for Yushchenko's inauguration as the president of Ukraine.
 The official ceremony took place in the Verkhovna Rada building on 23 January 2005 and was followed by the "public inauguration" of the newly sworn President at Maidan Nezalezhnosti (Independence Square) in front of hundreds of thousands of his supporters.
 This event brought the Ukrainian Orange Revolution to its peaceful conclusion.